Healthdirect Free Australian health advice you can count on.

 What is constipation?

-Your child is constipated if they are doing hard poo or have trouble pushing poo out.
+Your child is constipated if they are doing hard poos or have trouble pushing poo out.
 If your child is constipated, they probably aren't pooing regularly either.

 Many healthy children have problems with constipation from time to time.
-It is fairly common in babies, and also tends to happen around the time of toilet training.
+It's fairly common in babies, and can also happen around the time of toilet training.

 What is normal for children?

-Constipation in kids is quite common, but usually doesn't have a serious cause.
-There are plenty of things you can do to help if your child gets constipated.
+Constipation in kids is common and usually doesn't have a serious cause.

 Signs that your child could be constipated include:

-• seeming uncomfortable or in pain when doing a poo
+• looking uncomfortable or in pain when doing a poo

 • becoming irritable or upset, or refusing to sit on the toilet